websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md

 ## Defining Vocabularies

-1. Go to the Site where you want to create the vocabulary.
+1. Go to the Site where you want to create the Vocabulary.
 1. Open the Product Menu and, under the Site Menu, go to *Categorization* &rarr; *Categories*.
 1. Click *New Vocabulary* (![New Vocabulary](../../images/icon-plus.png)).
 1. Enter a *Name* for the Vocabulary and, optionally, a *Description*.
 1. Complete the rest of the Category options:

-   **Allow Multiple Categories:** Enable this option to use more than one category from the vocabulary to categorize the asset.
-When disabled, you can use only one category from the vocabulary.
+   **Allow Multiple Categories:** Enable this option to use more than one Category from the Vocabulary to categorize the asset.
+When disabled, you can use only one Category from the Vocabulary.

    **Visibility:** See [Vocabularies Visibility](./organizing-content-with-categories-and-tags.md#vocabulary-visibility) for more information.